 For information about the Spiritual Programme and Prayer Tent please visit the Programme page.

 Camping at Shobrooke Park takes place on the main fields.
-We provide sufficient portable toilets, hand washing stations, portable shower blocks (very posh!), water points and rubbish skips (including recycling bins).
-Several blocks of flush toilets are also a short walk away by the amphitheatre.
+We provide portable toilets, portable shower blocks (very posh!), water points and rubbish skips (including recycling bins).
 Please be aware that there are no electricity points at the camping area, although it will be lit during the night.
 We provide lots of charging points for leaders’ mobile phones in the Leaders Café.

 You will need to bring sufficient tents for your group, cooking equipment and food.